maxviazov/Spring-Frameworks-/Migrating-from-earlier-versions-of-the-Spring-Framework.md

-This page discusses what what users will want to know when upgrading from earlier version of this Spring Framework.
-Previously, migration guides were included as an Appendix to the reference documentation.
-Starting with Spring Framework 4.0, we will be exclusively using this WIKI page for upgrade information.

-If you find any issues that are not covered by this guide please raise a [JIRA](http://jira.springsource.org) or submit a pull-request against this page.
+This page provides information when upgrading to newer versions of the Spring Framework.
+If you find items not covered yet, please raise a [ticket in JIRA](http://jira.springsource.org) or submit a pull-request against this page.

 ## Migrating to Spring Framework 4.0
-In this section we discuss what users will want to know when upgrading to Spring Framework 4.0.
-For a general overview of features, please read [New Features and Enhancements in Spring Framework 4.0](http://docs.spring.io/spring-framework/docs/4.0.x/spring-framework-reference/htmlsingle/#new-in-4.0) from the reference documentation.
+For a general overview of new features, refer to [New Features and Enhancements in Spring Framework 4.0](http://docs.spring.io/spring-framework/docs/4.0.x/spring-framework-reference/htmlsingle/#new-in-4.0) in the reference documentation.

 ### JDK 6
 Spring Framework 4.0 requires Java SE 6 or above (specifically, a minimum level equivalent to JDK 6 update 10, as released in late 2008).
 If you are migrating from an older version of Java, you will need to update your installation to a recent version of JDK 6 at least.
-Java 7 and 8 are recommended for use with Spring 4, with Java 8 support in stable developer preview state until OpenJDK 8 goes final in March 2014.
+Java 7 and 8 are recommended for use with Spring Framework 4.0, with Java 8 support in stable developer preview state until OpenJDK 8 goes final in March 2014.

 ### Java EE 6
 If you deploy your Spring application to a Java EE server, you should ensure that it is certified for Java EE 6 or above.
 Of particular importance are the JPA 2.0 and Servlet 3.0 specifications.
 That said, it is still possible to deploy a Spring Framework 4.0 application to a Servlet 2.5 container (e.g. Google App Engine, WebSphere 7, WebLogic 10.3); however, some Servlet 3.0 based Spring features won't be available.